|

 This overwhelming attainment can only be attributed to the

 acts of virtue of the grand-mother of these ulamaa.
+It becomes

 apparent from the above incident that acts of virtue of